What is a prognosis in ground source heating terms?

 Whilst the prognosis is not a guarantee of success, it will highlight any risk at an early stage.

-The requirements for water and for heating boreholes are in many respects different, and will require a specific form of prognosis:
+The requirements for water and for heating boreholes are in many respects different; each require a specific form of prognosis or hydrogeological assessment:

-What is a Georeport?
-A detailed Georeports allows the geology of a drill site to be identified, drilling hazards to be indicated, and the design length of the ground loop to be calculated.
+A detailed geo-report allows the geology of a drill site to be identified, drilling hazards to be indicated and the design length of the ground loop to be calculated.

-The reports are based on geological interpretation by a Chartered Geologist using data from maps and national archives and databases.
-They are written in a way that we as drillers and customers will understand them.
+The reports are based on geological interpretation by a chartered geologist using data from maps and national archives and databases.
+They are written in an accessible way that we as the drillers or you as the customer will understand.